 In lieu of flowers the family requests that donations be made to Tunnel Hill United Methodist Church.
 P.O.
 Box 146, Tunnel Hill, GA 30755, and to Windsor House in Canton, 3333 East Cherokee Drive, Canton, GA 30115, to be used to purchase recreation and leisure items especially designed for residents with age related dementia disorders.

-To send flowers to Martha "Sis" Caroline (Cook) Damron's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Martha "Sis" Caroline (Cook) Damron, please visit our floral store.

 Tunnel Hill United Methodist Church